shaft

 光的

-light/sunlight
+shaft of light/sunlight

 4